Deodorant…a troubled start…

 a small mixing bowl and spoon

-2. Mix in essential oils.
-This is an optional step, but I think it makes it more fun.
+- Mix in essential oils.
+This is an optional step, but I think it makes it more fun when making deodorant.
 You can choose whatever oils you want.
 Some love lavendar or patchouli.
-My favorite is 10 drops of sweet orange and 5 drops of cinnamon.
+My favorite deodorant contains 10 drops of sweet orange and 5 drops of cinnamon.

-3. Put mixture in small container (I use my cute little spatula for this step).
+- Put mixture in a small deodorant container (I use my cute little spatula for this step).
 To use simply swipe two fingers gently into the mixture and rub on your underarms.
 Wait two minutes before dressing to avoid any smearing on your clothes.